 Cervical cancer is an important type of cancer that threatens women’s health.
 While this type of cancer can be successfully controlled with early diagnosis and treatment, it can lead to serious health problems and even death if it is late.
 Therefore, having information about cervical cancer and knowing its symptoms is of great importance for women to lead a healthy life.
-In this article we have written for you, we will try to give information about general information about cervical cancer, its symptoms and causes.
+In this article we have written for you, we will try to give information about general information about cervical cancer, its symptoms, and its causes.

 What Is Cervical Cancer?